Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Results

 \subsection{Ablation Study}

-We conduct two ablations on MedQA, MathQA, MedMCQA, and MMLU, reporting accuracy and token usage (Tables~\ref{tab:ablation}--\ref{tab:feature_ablation}).
-These experiments analyze the contribution of architectural components and input feature types.
+We conduct two ablation studies to analyze the contributions of key architectural design choices and input feature types.

-For the architecture, we evaluate the feature attention (FA) block and the multi-head self-attention (MHSA) block.
-Using either module alone yields limited or inconsistent improvements, while enabling both components consistently provides the best efficiency-accuracy trade-off.
-Averaged across datasets, the full model improves accuracy from $0.818$ to $0.820$ while reducing token usage from $947$ to $794$ tokens ($-16.16\%$).
+We first evaluate the contribution of the feature gating (FG) block and the multi-head self-attention (MHSA) block (Table~\ref{tab:ablation}).
+Using either module alone yields only limited or inconsistent improvements over the variant with both blocks disabled.
+In contrast, enabling both modules consistently achieves the best accuracy--efficiency trade-off.

-For the input features, we compare numeric-only, linguistic-only, and combined feature sets.
-Numeric trajectory features alone provide a strong baseline by capturing the evolution of model confidence and uncertainty during reasoning.
-Linguistic features capture structural properties of the reasoning text but are less reliable when used alone.
-Combining numeric and linguistic features yields the best performance, improving both accuracy and token efficiency.
+Similarly, to determine the optimal feature set, we compare numeric-only, linguistic-only, and combined features (Table~\ref{tab:feature_ablation}).
+Combining the two yields the best performance, improving both accuracy and token efficiency.